🐍 General Info

 Ensures proper hydration and assists with humidity

-Green tree pythons are strict carnivores that feed exclusively on animals.
+Type: Green tree pythons are strict carnivores that feed mostly on rodents in captivity.

 Feeding Schedule: